arcus/education_modules/docker_101/docker_101.md

 resource1_a11y_issues: No known issues with accessibility, but we may have missed something.
 If you encounter an issue, please [let us know](#feedback)!

 resource2_name: Ten simple rules for writing Dockerfiles for reproducible data science
-resource2_description: From the Docker website: "In this self-paced, hands-on tutorial, you will learn how to build images, run containers, use volumes to persist data and mount in source code, and define your application using Docker Compose.
-You’ll even learn about a few advanced topics, such as networking and image building best practices."
+resource2_description: From the abstract: "By following the rules in this article, researchers can create containers suitable for sharing with fellow scientists, for including in scholarly communication such as education or scientific papers, and for effective and sustainable personal workflows."
 resource2_wellvetted: true
-resource2_wellvetted_text: This article was written by expert authors and published in PLOS Computational Biology, a peer reviewed scientific journal (you can read about their [editorial and peer review process](https://journals.plos.org/ploscompbiol/s/editorial-and-peer-review-process) on their website).
+resource2_wellvetted_text: This article was written by expert authors and published in PLOS Computational Biology, a peer reviewed scientific journal (you can read about their <a href="https://journals.plos.org/ploscompbiol/s/editorial-and-peer-review-process">editorial and peer review process</a> on their website).
 resource2_maintained: true
-resource2_maintained_text: PLOS Computational Biology links any corrections, expressions of concern, or retractions to the affected article's PLOS web page, so any important updates should be available there (for more details read [PLOS's policy on posting corrections](https://journals.plos.org/ploscompbiol/s/corrections-expressions-of-concern-and-retractions)).
+resource2_maintained_text: PLOS Computational Biology links any corrections, expressions of concern, or retractions to the affected article's PLOS web page, so any important updates should be available there (for more details read <a href="https://journals.plos.org/ploscompbiol/s/corrections-expressions-of-concern-and-retractions">PLOS's policy on posting corrections</a>).
 resource2_stablesupport: true
-resource2_stablesupport_text: This article has an assigned DOI (digital identifier of an object), which helps to ensure it will continue to be available (read more about DOIs at [doi.org](https://www.doi.org/the-identifier/what-is-a-doi/)).
+resource2_stablesupport_text: This article has an assigned DOI (digital identifier of an object), which helps to ensure it will continue to be available (read more <a href="https://www.doi.org/the-identifier/what-is-a-doi/">about DOIs at doi.org</a>).
 resource2_a11y_issues: No known issues with accessibility, but we may have missed something.
 If you encounter an issue, please [let us know](#feedback)!

 @module_structure
-1. Do the first half of the Docker 101 tutorial.
+1. Do the first half of the "Docker 101" tutorial (on docker.com).
-2. Return to this module to complete the [Docker 101 Quiz](#docker-101-quiz) to check your understanding and consolidate your knowledge.
+2. Return to this module to complete the "Docker 101 Quiz" to check your understanding and consolidate your knowledge.
-3. Read the article "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020
+3. Read the article "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020 (on plos.org).
-4. Return to this module for the [Docker for Research Quiz](#quiz-docker-for-research), and for the final sections of the module.
+4. Return to this module for the "Docker for Research Quiz", and for the final sections of the module.
 @end

 import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/macros.md